jceha/jceha.github.io/projects.md

 **ACT-R Cognitive Architecture.** How people make time estimations has been heavily researched over the years.
 This work provides a cognitive model based on analyses of data from a time estimation task.
 The model focusses on the role feedback plays on subsequent estimations and suggests ways in which memory traces are formed and retrieved.<br>

 ![Image showing interruption manaagement system](/img/interruptionmanagement.png#thumbnail2){: .image-left }
 **Interruption Management System.** With multitasking comes interruptions and there is a growing literature on the detrimental effects interruptions have on performance.
 When best to interrupt a user has become a major area of research in the field of HCI.
 We developed and tested a system which interrupted users based on their cognitive workload (measured by pupil dilation), and measured their performance by resumption lag.
-(Similar work published by colleagues: [https://doi.org/10.1080/10447318.2016.1198525](  https://doi.org/10.1080/10447318.2016.1198525))<br>
+(Similar work published by colleagues: [DOI](  https://doi.org/10.1080/10447318.2016.1198525))<br>
 <br>
 <br>
 <br>